MetOffice/PSyTran/README.md

 source code to its internal *intermediate representation*, applies the transformations, and then writes out the modified code.

-One key examples of transformations to be applied to the input code are to insert  [OpenACC](https://www.openacc.org) directives and clauses.
+Key examples of transformations to be applied to the input code are to insert  [OpenACC](https://www.openacc.org) directives and clauses.
 Compiled under [NVHPC](https://developer.nvidia.com/hpc-sdk), the OpenACC syntax tells the compiler how to parallelise the code on Nvidia GPUs.